eosnetworkfoundation/grant-framework/applications/fundle.md

 - Where and how does your project fit into the ecosystem?

   Our platform will run on the Antelope blockchain, this brings lots of new users (also non/new crypto users) who will interact and get to know the         Antelope blockchain.
 The contracts of Fundle will be deployed on the TrustEVM and so Antelope network.
 Fundle shows others what possibilities             TrustEVM/Antelope has and that it is possible to build these platforms on the Antelope blockchain!
-We can be an use case for TrustEVM.
-In the next phases we will extend and build the system further out with new features such as curve customization.
+We can be a perfect use case for TrustEVM.

 - Who is your target audience (chain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?

-Our focus is on innovative and creative businesses with existing communities who like to have more interaction with their fanbase or startups who want to build a community.
+  Our focus is on two types of customers.
+Innovative and creative businesses with existing communities who like to have more interaction with their         fanbase to gain more (value) from their community or offer new customer experiences.
+Or startups who want to build, grow and manage their                 community/business.

   On the other side we have members, we are targetting also on members who have never used blockchain before (therefore payment accesibility with fiat on   ramps is important for us).
 The system is going to be easy understandable and customer friendly.
 In our future plans when people can work for             communities we will also be targetting creatives/freelancers.
 So, it is a platform that is useful and interesting for a wide range of people.

 - What need(s) does your project meet?

 #### For members:
-Current community building and crowdfunding platforms lack real community involvement.
+Current platforms lack real community involvement and interaction.
 Members cannot really be "part of" and there is little interaction.
 Furthermore, both business and members cannot always have fair benefits (social and/or economical).

 Therefore, Fundle offers:
-- Exclusive membership with access to special perks, experiences, and more community benefits.
+- Exclusive membership with access to special perks and experiences.
 Members are proud token holders of the community.
 - Involvement and interaction with the business.
-Members won't simply support the business financially but can be involved in the design process for example.
 - More members entering the community can lead to an increase in personal token value.
 - Creatives can work for the community in exchange for community tokens.
 For example, website or logo design, (social media) marketing, video or picture creation/editing, etc.
-- Democratic fundraising mechanism in which members have control over the collected money.
+- Democratic fundraising mechanism where members have control over the collected money.
 (Mechanism will be included in the future)

 #### For businesses:
 From business perspective, much more can be gained from a community (skills, opinions, etc.).
-An involved and active community will result in happy, returning customers that increase brand awareness and trust.
+An involved and active community will result in loyal customers, a reduction in support costs and an increase in brand awareness and trust.
 This will positively affect the profit and success of the business.

 Therefore, Fundle offers:
 - Stronger and intenser community building thanks to the community token model.
   - Incentivize members to engage and promote the business more than ever because members have economic & social incentives to help the business succeed.
+This makes it a very effective marketing tool.
   - Stimulates members to participate and think actively.
+  - Offering new types of rewards.
-- Access to the skills of a whole community to help grow and improve the business.
+- Access to the skills and opinions of a whole community to help grow and improve the business and product.
   - The system enables to unlock new forms of product creation and working, namely together with members.
 - Building of a digital economy.
 The market cap of the tokens gives a good representation of the value that the community is worth.
 Community will grow not only by its members but also in value.
 - Flexible funding with multiple funding rounds and direct access to part of the funds.
 (Mechanism will be included in the future)

 __________________________________________________________________________________________________________________________________________________________

 - Are there any other projects similar to yours in the EOSIO ecosystem?
-To the best of our knowledge there are no similar projects in the Antelope or related ecosystems, there is only rally and deso who are applying a token bonding curve mechanism for community building of influencers.
+  To the best of our knowledge there are no similar projects in the Antelope or related ecosystems.

 ## Team
 ### Team members